chrislatimer/minidevjam/lab1.md

 ![Image](images/orders-spec-editor.png)

 This will launch the API Creation wizard that walks you through the process of creating an API Proxy.
-On the first form, give your API Proxy a name of `orders-rest-api` and specify a base path value of `/orders` then click next:
+On the first form, give your API Proxy a name of `{yourLDAP}-orders-rest-api` and specify a base path value of `/{yourldap}-orders` then click next:

 ![Image](images/orders-proxy-wizard-1.png)